labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/step5.md

 **Discussion**

-The resulting `Stock` class at the end of this exercise is a muddled mess of properties, type checking, constructors, and other details.
+The resulting `Stock` class at the end of this lab is a muddled mess of properties, type checking, constructors, and other details.
 Imagine how unpleasant it would be to maintain code that featured dozens or hundreds of such class definitions.